cequence-io/ws-client/json-repair/README.md

 This is a (faithful) Scala port of the Python [json_repair](https://github.com/mangiucugna/json_repair) library.
 Acknowledgement to the original author [mangiucugna](https://github.com/mangiucugna) 🙏.
-Note that we aimed to provide convert the original code to Scala "one-to-one" (as of March 6th 2025) hence the code is in essence procedural and might not be idiomatic Scala.
+Note that we aimed to convert the original code to Scala "one-to-one" (as of March 6th 2025) hence the code is in essence procedural and might not be idiomatic Scala.

-Note that all but one tests (around 140) from the original Python library have been ported to Scala and are passing!
+Note that all the tests (around 150) from the original Python library with some additional ones have been ported to Scala and are passing!
 See [here](/src/test/scala/io/cequence/jsonrepair/JsonRepairSpec.scala)

 ## Features